-- Indigenous communities encourage York Region to develop lasting, long-term relationships; this would provide a more proactive approach to involve communities in projects and initiatives at the outset allowing time for meaningful engagement and input - Many comments focused on protecting and sustaining the natural environment to address impacts arising from growth that may affect traditional Indigenous ways of life: - Understanding the cumulative impacts of development on lands - Protecting natural habitats in the transportation planning processes - Ensuring inclusion of Indigenous communities in archaeological studies - Opportunities to collaborate on presenting traditional travel routes along ancestral lands and natural heritage
+- > Indigenous communities encourage York Region to develop lasting, long-term relationships; this would provide a more proactive approach to involve communities in projects and initiatives at the outset allowing time for meaningful engagement and input - > Many comments focused on protecting and sustaining the natural environment to address impacts arising from growth that may affect traditional Indigenous ways of life: - Understanding the cumulative impacts of development on lands - Protecting natural habitats in the transportation planning processes - Ensuring inclusion of Indigenous communities in archaeological studies - Opportunities to collaborate on presenting traditional travel routes along ancestral lands and natural heritage

 York Region acknowledges the relationship Indigenous communities have with the natural environment and the central importance of land in the culture and lives of Indigenous people.
-York Region is committed to protection of the natural environment not only in the present, but also over the long term for future generations by:
+York Region is committed to protecting the natural environment not only in the present, but also over the long term for future generations by:

-- Sharing the importance of traditional lands and continued need for conservation and stewardship within its communities - Continuing to deliver high-quality transportation services
+- > Sharing the importance of traditional lands and continued need for conservation and stewardship within its communities - > Continuing to deliver high-quality transportation services

-Implementation of projects identified in the Master Plan will also recognize the archeological importance of the lands in York Region to Indigenous communities and will follow applicable regulatory requirements to consult and engage communities with Aboriginal or Treaty rights.
+Implementation of projects identified in the Master Plan will also recognize the archeological importance of the lands in York Region to Indigenous communities and will follow applicable regulatory requirements for consultation and engagement.